This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 I also had another outbreak on holiday because I wore a tight cap to avoid the sun.

-- Buying a handheld mini fan so that I’m not sweating as I get the bus, walk in the park etc
+- Buying a Handheld Mini Fan: Helps reduce sweating as I get the bus, walk in the park, etc.

-- Even getting botox in my forehead (where I sweat the most) because botox reduces sweating!
-Although I haven’t done this yet
+- Getting Botox in My Forehead: My forehead is personally where I sweat the most, and Botox actually reduces sweating!
+Although I haven’t done this yet.

 I also know that when I stop doing cardio after my upcoming holiday, my fungal acne will greatly reduce.